edorian/edorian.github.io/_posts/2010-03-30-typehints-hack-for-literal-values-in-php.md

 	set_error_handler("typehint");

-If you name a "class" in a function definition that isn't know at compline time PHP doesn't complain.
+If you name a "class" in a function definition that isn't know at compile time PHP doesn't complain.
 Only if you pass in the wrong value it throws an "Catchable fatal error":

 > Catchable fatal error: Argument 1 passed to CLASS::FUNCTION() must be an instance of MYCLASS, WHAT_YOU_PUT_IN given.